carpentries-incubator/scons-novice/instructors/instructor-notes.md

 Solutions for challenges are used in subsequent topics.

-A number of example Makefiles, including sample solutions to challenges, are in subdirectories of `code` for the corresponding episodes.
+A number of example SConscript files, including sample solutions to challenges, are in subdirectories of `code` for the corresponding episodes.

-It can be useful to use two windows during the lesson, one with the terminal where you run the `make` commands, the other with the Makefile opened in a text editor all the time.
-This makes it possible to refer to the Makefile while explaining the output from the commandline, for example.
+It can be useful to use two windows during the lesson, one with the terminal where you run the `scons` commands, the other with the SConscript file(s) opened in a text editor all the time.
+This makes it possible to refer to the SConscript file while explaining the output from the commandline, for example.
 Make sure, though, that the text in both windows is readable from the back of the room.

-## Setting up Make
+## Setting up SCons

 Recommend instructors and students use `nano` as the text editor for this lesson because